 Accused bank robber found in Florida

-May 9—HIGH POINT — A man has been arrested in Florida and charged in last week's robbery of a bank in north High Point.
+May 10—HIGH POINT — A man has been arrested in Florida and charged in last week's robbery of a bank in north High Point.

 Robert Elwood Watkins Sr. was arrested by The U.S. Marshals Service Fugitive Task Force at an Amtrak station in Tampa.
 Watkins is charged with robbery with a dangerous weapon, the High Point Police Department announced Monday.
 Watkins is accused of going to the Truist bank branch in the 1300 block of Eastchester Drive at noon May and giving a teller a note demanding money.
 Police have not disclosed how much money was taken.